cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Copy_of_Spanning_Tree_and_Rapid_Spanning_Tree.md

 ## Bridge Assurance

-<span id="src-8362703_indexterm-1186ED546E7C4D090C8463E6B42C6AF6">On</span><span id="src-8362703_indexterm-9D221B7DCAF8DA5265FD3B3192223733">
-a point-to-point</span> link where RSTP is running, if you want to detect unidirectional links and put the port in a discarding state (in error), you can enable bridge assurance on the port by enabling port type network.
+On a point-to-point link where RSTP is running, if you want to detect unidirectional links and put the port in a discarding state (in error), you can enable bridge assurance on the port by enabling port type network.
 The port would be in a bridge assurance inconsistent state until a BPDU is received from the peer.
 You need to configure the port type network on both the ends of the link: